DanialRamezani/Data-Driven-FPL/README.md

 - Alternative Objective Function:
 Using alternative functions, such as the ICT index or expected contribution, to optimize the model and select the line-up.

+- Comprehensive Sensitivity Analysis:

+An extensive investigation of how forecasting approach, rolling-window policy, and starting budget level affect lineup quality and consistency, with managerial insights drawn from the findings.

 **Empirical Evaluation:**